emmeline-brown/cyclegan/README.md

 # cyclegan
-CycleGAN code instatiated from directly https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix with adjustments described in PI-GAN paper
+CycleGAN code instatiated directly from https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix with adjustments described in PI-GAN paper below:

 **Physics-informed deep generative learning for quantitative assessment of the retina**